Unlocking Gen Z at Work: A Generational Impact Study

 Motivation

 It likely comes as no surprise that motivated teams are productive teams.
 Research shows that highly engaged teams increase business profitability by 21%, and are 59% less likely to burn out.² However, it's crucial to note that motivation isn't one-size-fits-all.
 While one employee might be energized through the exchange of ideas, others might be more motivated by taking sole responsibility for a project task.
-F4S' work styles assessment measures the 48 traits that influence motivation, so you can better understand and cater to your team members' unique drives.
+Marlee's motivation assessment measures the 48 traits that influence motivation, so you can better understand and cater to your team members' unique drives.

 Delegation